Improving Employee Satisfaction Through Learning

-The top two elements that make employees happiest relate to their development.
+Fostering a learning culture has been shown to influence worker attitudes.
+When LinkedIn asked employees what inspires them and makes them feel satisfied at work, the top two elements relate to their development.
 Of those surveyed, 26% said it's the nature of the work itself that inspires them; 19% said it's the opportunity to learn and grow.

 Development demonstrates commitment